Ministry of Public Security (China)

-The ministry employs a system of public security bureaus throughout the provinces, cities, municipalities and townships of China.
+The ministry's functions and responsibilities include criminal investigations, managing detention centers, counterterrorism, counternarcotics, transport security, traffic safety, anti-smuggling intelligence gathering and maintaining public security.
+It employs a system of public security bureaus throughout the provinces, cities, municipalities and townships of China.
 The special administrative regions of Hong Kong and Macau maintain separate police forces.
 The ministry is headed by the minister of public security.
 Wang Xiaohong has been the minister in charge since June 2022.